Clinical Microbiologist: Job Description, Duties and Requirements

 Clinical microbiologists must understand how to conduct laboratory tests and prepare biological products.
 Understanding the causes of diseases enables them to accurately assist in diagnosis and treatment.
 They also need to understand laws, regulations and standards related to the medical industry.

-According to the U.S. Bureau of Labor Statistics (BLS), some states may license clinical microbiologists (www.bls.gov).
+According to the BLS, some states may license clinical microbiologists (www.bls.gov).
 Requirements differ based on state and specialty; however, most include completing a bachelor's degree program and passing a state licensing examination.

 Clinical microbiologists looking to show their expertise in the field may consider voluntary certifications offered by nationally recognized organizations, such as the American College of Microbiology (www.microbiologycert.org).
 Eligibility requirements generally include at least a bachelor's degree in a closely related field and work experience.
 Qualifying candidates may take certification exams to earn their credentials.
 Once certified, these professionals typically must complete continuing education credits to maintain their status.